 Pinene is found in the oils of many coniferous trees, notably the pine tree.
 It is also found in the oil of rosemary.
 The sensation of alertness or focus are common in strains containing high levels of pinene.
 Short term memory retention may also be improved, and creative inspiration can be stimulated through pinene’s cerebral properties.
 Pinene is also known to counteract some of the adverse effects of THC, such as paranoia.
 Pinene is common in strains such as Blue Dream.

 Caryophyllene is found in the essential oils of clove, black pepper, and hops.
 It will give a spicy or peppery aroma and taste.
 Although caryophyllene presents no known psychoactive effects, it is widely considered to provide digestive protection, pain relief, and act as an antibacterial agent.
 When using strains rich in caryophyllene one may experience a sense of calm in the gut, which may aid in treating anxiety related issues in addition to a feeling of general well-being.
-Caryophyllene is common in strains like Gelato and Cookies.
+Caryophyllene is common in strains like Cookies.